 GOVERNING LAW AND DISPUTE RESOLUTION:

 This contract and any dispute arising hereunder shall be governed by the laws of the jurisdiction of Writer’s primary business location (the “Writer’s Jurisdiction”), without regard to the conflicts of law provisions thereof.
-For all purposes of this contract, both parties consent to exclusive jurisdiction and venue in the courts located in the Writer’s Jurisdiction ([JURISDICTION]).
+For all purposes of this contract, both parties consent to exclusive jurisdiction and venue in the courts located in the Writer’s Jurisdiction ([STATE]).

 The failure of either party to enforce its rights under this contract at any time for any period shall not be construed as a waiver of such rights.